 People Reached by Food Security and Livelihoods Programs

 Lebanon, a historically rich eastern Mediterranean country, is a sharply divided nation whose fragile peace is routinely threatened by conflicts taking place across the Middle East.
 Beyond the tensions that endure between its various religious and political factions, Lebanon also faces a number of humanitarian hurdles like an underdeveloped agricultural south, a growing refugee burden, and spillover from the war in neighboring Syria.

 Southern Lebanon’s economy, in particular, has been weakened by debt, a lack of investment, and ongoing conflicts that have prevented a resurgence of the agricultural sector.
-The 2006 conflict between Hezbollah and Israel, for example, resulted in 1,200 lives lost, $900 million in infrastructure damage, and heavy losses in the agricultural sector as farms were abandoned.
+Action Against Hunger been present in Lebanon since 2006, in response to the conflict between Hezbollah and Israel that resulted in 1,200 lives lost, $900 million in infrastructure damage, and heavy losses in the agricultural sector.

 In 2020, the combination of an unprecedented economic and financial crisis, the COVID-19 pandemic, the Beirut port explosion, and the protracted Syrian refugee crisis have led to an exacerbation of vulnerabilities among refugees, Lebanese, and other vulnerable groups.
 Food security was a major source of concern for both host and refugee communities.

 We adapted our programs to the evolving situation, launching COVID-19 prevention and response activities, and setthing up an operational base in Beirut after the explosion in the port.
 Recurrent lockdown measures, strict confinement policies and economic contractions have also left many with limited access to livelihoods and basic needs, especially food.